Deadpikle/EasyBackup/README.md

 # Easy Backup

 Easy Backup is a small Windows utility that allows you to copy files from one location to another for the purposes of a backup.
-That's it, really.
-No file compression or file security involved -- just a simple "copy this thing to this other place" application for quick and easy backups to an external or other drive.

 Features include: